dracarys21/hw10/README.md

 # Homework 10 (20 Points)

-The deadline for Homework 9 is Wednesday, December 5, 5pm.
-The late submission deadline is Tuesday, December 11, 6pm.
+The deadline for Homework 10 is Monday, April 29, 8pm.
+The late submission deadline is Thursday, May 2, 6pm.

 The purpose of this homework assignment is to develop a better understanding of class inheritance, subtyping, and dynamic dispatch.